Colony collapse disorder: Pesticides

-According to the USDA pesticides may be contributing to CCD.
+According to the USDA, pesticides may be contributing to CCD.
 Scientists have long been concerned that pesticides, including possibly some fungicides, may have sublethal effects on bees, not killing them outright, but instead impairing their development and behavior.
-Maryann Frazier said "pesticides alone have not shown they are the cause of CCD.
-We believe that it is a combination of a variety of factors, possibly including mites, viruses and pesticides."
+Maryann Frazier, Senior Extension Associate Emeritus for Entomology at Penn State, said "pesticides alone have not shown they are the cause of CCD.
+We believe that it is a combination of a variety of factors, possibly including mites, viruses, and pesticides."

 Evaluating pesticide contributions to CCD is particularly difficult for several reasons.
 First, the variety of pesticides in use in the different areas reporting CCD makes it difficult to test for all possible pesticides simultaneously.
 Second, many commercial beekeeping operations are mobile, transporting hives over large geographic distances over the course of a season, potentially exposing the colonies to different pesticides at each location.
 Third, the bees themselves place pollen and honey into long-term storage, effectively meaning a delay may occur from days to months before contaminated provisions are fed to the colony, negating any attempts to associate the appearance of symptoms with the actual time when exposure to pesticides occurred.

 In 2010 a sequencing of the honey bee genome provided a possible explanation for the sensitivity of bees to pesticides.
 Its genome is deficient in the number of genes encoding detoxification enzymes, including cytochrome P450 monooxygenases (P450s), glutathione-S-transferases, and carboxylesterases.

 Neonicotinoids

 A class of insecticides called neonicotinoids has come under particular scrutiny.
-Neonicotinoids are systemic pesticides, typically used as seed treatments in order to reduce the application of foliar pesticides as the plants grow.
+Neonicotinoids are systemic pesticides, typically used as seed treatments to reduce the application of foliar pesticides as the plants grow.
 The three main compounds in agricultural use are imidacloprid, clothianidin, and thiamethoxam.
 Potentially toxic effects studied in the laboratory have often been followed by field studies that fail to show effects on actual bee populations.
 Despite gaps in the scientific evidence, regulators have restricted the use of neonicotinoids in Europe and elsewhere largely on the basis of concerns for bee health.

 Evidence of risk to bees

-Use of neonicotinoid pesticides in the US increased after 2005, coincident with rising bee deaths.
+The use of neonicotinoid pesticides in the US increased after 2005, coincident with rising bee deaths.

 Most corn (maize) grown in the US is grown from seeds treated with neonicotinoids.
 Although maize is wind-pollinated, honey bees that happen to be foraging on the plants may be exposed to pesticide residues in the nectar and pollen.
 Honey bees may also be exposed by foraging on wild plants unintentionally exposed to nicotinoids.

-To date, most of the evaluation of possible roles of pesticides in CCD have relied on the use of surveys submitted by beekeepers, but direct testing of samples from affected colonies seems likely to be needed.
+To date, most of the evaluations of possible roles of pesticides in CCD have relied on the use of surveys submitted by beekeepers, but direct testing of samples from affected colonies seems likely to be needed.